- Date: Friday February 21st

 Purchase tickets here.

 We live in a very disconnected time, come together for a performative piece on the tension between connection and disconnection.
 Photographer Michael Magers will share images from his first monograph, Independent Mysteries alongside writer Mitch Moxley, who will read a selection from his contribution to the project.
-Music and cocktails to follow.
+Music to follow.

 In the book, Magers exposes the persistent tension between connection and disconnection – a feeling of “intimate distance” – he grappled with while traveling to places like Japan, Haiti, and Cuba for various assignments and personal projects.
 Drawing on nearly a decade of work, each image can be viewed as a film-still, with little context other than light brushes of human contact, fleeting intimacy, solitude and vulnerability.